-Suddenly, air is the most valuable thing in the world.
+Suddenly, air is clearly the most valuable thing in the world.
 More valuable than water, which also sustains life, which you currently have too much of.
-More valuable than money, which won’t provide the chemicals reactions your body needs to live beyond the next few minutes.
+More valuable than money, which won’t provide the chemical reactions your body needs to live beyond the next few minutes.
 More valuable even than love, or the fulfillment derived from creating work you care about, or the earnest respect of your peers, or dreams and the freedom to pursue them.

-A sudden shift in circumstances has promoted something that’s less valuable than perhaps anything else on the planet to the rank of ‘most valuable thing in the universe.’
+A sudden shift in circumstances has promoted something that’s less valuable than anything else on the planet to the rank of ‘most valuable thing in the universe.’
 To you and me, air is nothing.
 To a drowning man, it’s everything.

 I say this not to be morbid, but to point out how context matters in the assessment of value.

-All too often, we try to sell air to people who have plenty, and then decide that we’re either producing something valueless, or that the world doesn’t understand how vital our offerings might be.
+All too often, we try to sell air to people who have plenty, and then decide that we’re either producing something valueless or that the world doesn’t understand how vital our offerings might be.